Hero image showing a color wheel with complementary colors highlighted.

 Creating Color Harmony

-Harmony is vital in color theory and design.
-The color wheel's complementary colors allow you to achieve it by offering a balanced visual experience.
-Here's how:
+Harmony is nothing short of vital in color theory and design, and the color wheel's complementary colors let you achieve through a balanced visual experience when you:

 • Use color wheel complementary colors for bold, vibrant contrasts.

-• Choose analogous colors for a serene and comfortable design.
+• Pick analogous colors for a serene and comfortable design.

 • Select triadic colors for a rich, dynamic feel.

-• Opt for split-complementary colors for high contrast without the tension.
+• Go for split-complementary colors for high contrast without the tension.

 • Go tetradic for a complex and nuanced palette.